pereznetworks/WeatherX/README.md

 [Project Site](./)

+# Current Bug Fixes in the works
+  - 1: Make sure new session id created when:
+    - browser tab with prev app session closed and new app session opened in new tab
+      - App openned in New Tab may not get new session id, since it's same browser session
+    - Now works
+      - browser window with prev app session closed and new app session opened in new window
+      - app session created on separate device or computer
+  - 2: Location input parsing
+    - NY, NY works new york, ny or New York, NY does not ??
+    - others do...
+Dallas, TX, Chicago, IL or Cincinnati, OH
+  - 3: Sequelize destroy method works

 # Project Status: 12/23/2019
   - 1: Due to issues securing communications from Front-end with Back-end db
     - once again, will to go back to drawing board